 My coaching experience is probably unlike any other coach’s as I started later than some and took a different path than most.
 I am chasing my childhood dreams to become a high school head coach and then one day coach at the college level.
 I have coached at the youth level, middle school level, and the semi-professional level as well as served as a student assistant manager/coach at the Division I college level.
 Private coaching has been a way to fill that coaching void when I have been out of organized coaching.
 I started about 2 years ago after being medically discharged from the Marine Corps after a very productive career.
 I picked up my first client not through Coach Up but through Craigslist only because I did not know about Coach Up yet.
 A father contacted me about his son Chase Austin, who was a sophomore Defensive Back at Summit High School and had made the varsity team but was not playing.
 He had aspirations of going on to college to play football and wanted to start the process of putting in extra work.
 The mom and dad had faith in me and hired me every Saturday and Sunday during the off season to prepare him for the upcoming season.
 That season he also became a Wide Receiver and ended the season with 2 INTs and 3 TD catches.
 I helped Chase clean up his techniques as a DB and helped increase his agility and speed as well as conditioning.
 Chase now is a running back and recently was named to the Dandy Dozen list locally and received a letter from the University of Michigan football program.
 The rest is history.

-I currently have clients from Smyrna High School, Fairview High School, and Smyrna Middle School.
-I had the distinct pleasure in being hired to come out to West Tennessee to work with Memphis Tiger Football Player James Putnam.
+My most recent coaching experience came a few weeks ago, when I was invited to coach in the 2016 USA College Football Bowl in Savannah, GA.
+I served as the Running Backs Coach for the Generals team.
+This game used to be the D3 All-Star game and then the bowl committee abosrbed the Cactus Bowl and turned the game into this big all-star game.
+The game is for college seniors from the D1AA, D2,D3, and NAIA to compete one more time and catch the eyes of professional scouts.
+I currently have clients from Smyrna High School, Fairview High School, Smyrna Middle School, McGavock High School, Overton High School, Eagleville High School, Cookeville High School, Columbia Central High School, Dickson and the Franklin Cowboys Youth Football program.
+Last summer, I had the distinct pleasure in being hired to come out to West Tennessee to work with Memphis Tiger Football Player James Putnam.
+After working with James, he walked on and made the University of Memphis Football Team.
 I have clients currently who are possible walk ons at the college level located in Shelbyville as well.
 One is a quarterback and the other is a semi-professional football wide receiver.

 As far as other stops in my coaching career the major highlights are as follows: